 Explore the beaches in Jervis Bay

 Jervis Bay is famous for its pristine white sand beaches.
 There is coastal biking and walking path from Huskisson town centre that leads into Vincentia, a smaller village, just 3 km away.
 Collingwood beach is the main beach in Vincentia.

 I loved walking along this beach, soaking in the ocean breeze and stumbling upon quirky things like this seaweed-shaped Port Jackson Shark egg (no joke).
 If you are a keen walker, walk down to the Greenfield picnic park to start the White Sands walk.

 Take the White Sands Walk

 Both beaches are spectacular.
 I suggest planning a few hours for this long walk.
 You may want to swim, but surfing and snorkelling are also possible, so why not pack your food for a picnic on the beach?
 There is also a nice cafe on the upper road at Hyams beach, ideal for a break on a rainy day in winter.

 Go on a Whale Watching Tour

 This is a must-do thing in Jervis Bay, one of the best places for whale watching on Australia’s South East Coast.
 Tours depart from Huskisson daily through two boat tour operators.
 I went on a trip, and despite the wind and rough sea conditions, we spotted a whale with her calf.
 Getting up close to this giant and the graceful marine creature was thrilling.

 I still get goosebumps when thinking about it.
 I would plan a whale watching tour soon after arriving in Jervis Bay.
 Seek advice with the local tour operators and find out which days are better for going out on the sea and spotting whales.

-There are many activities in Huskisson regarding the whales: the Jervis Bay Whale festivals and a marine mammals research a collective of researchers and volunteers, who are managing various educational projects about the humpback whales in Jervis Bay.
+There are many activities in Huskisson regarding the whales: the Jervis Bay Whale festivals and marine mammals research.
+A collective of researchers and volunteers managing various educational projects about the humpback whales in Jervis Bay.

 Visit Booderee National Park